anzurio/anzurio.github.io/inheritance-a-phylogenetic-approach.md

     }
 ```

-That same `Flies` interface may be re-used in all hierarchical sub-trees which contain a flying species and, in the same manner, provide a common implementation if applicable for all subtrees that would perform the action in a similar manner.
+That same `Flies` interface may be re-used in all hierarchical sub-trees which contain a flying species and, in the same manner, provide a common implementation—if applicable—for all subtrees that would perform the action in a similar way.